IuliiaSaveleva/ALFA/README.md

 You will need to download PASCAL VOC 2007 dataset and change "path/to/VOC2007 test/VOC2007" according to location of dataset on your computer.

-Download this project and unarchive files in "./SSD_Detections", "./DeNet_detections", "./Faster_R-CNN" to run the scripts

 ### Base Detectors